Jerry-licious/meme-the-spire/README.md

 }
 ```

+**cardName**: The name of the card that will trigger this message.

-One card play message can define multiple lines.
-Before the player plays the card, a random message will be chosen and the player will say the line.
+**lines**: The possible lines that the player will say when you play the card.
+Before the player plays the card, a random line will be chosen.

 The player can only say one line when they play one card, in which case the first defined card play message will be shown.

+Note that the textbox stays up for about one second, and the card play animation waits for the textbox to disappear, so please consider not adding messages to cards that are played very frequently (such as Flurry of Blows and Shivs) as this will be highly disruptive.

 ### Base Collections